 Layoff: Three (3) years from the date of layoff from the classification in which the employee earned layoff rights.
+However, eligibility will end when the employee applies for and is appointed to retirement.

 17.8 Termination of Layoff Rights.

 Termination of an employee's layoff rights will occur when: